• Skip to main content

 Hell’s Bay Professional Specifications and Performance

-At 17’8″ and 625 pounds this skiff is remarkably lightweight.
-The Yamaha F – 70 weighs 247 lbs which is a nice power-to-weight ratio and will push me around 35-37 M.P.H.
-The Professional is a sponson boat which keeps the stern floating high and makes for a very stable platform.
+At 17’8″ and 625 pounds, this skiff is remarkably lightweight.
+Paired with a 247-pound Yamaha F70, it offers an excellent power-to-weight ratio and comfortably cruises at 35–37 mph.
+The Professional’s sponson design keeps the stern riding high, resulting in a stable, confidence-inspiring platform on the water.
 The 73″ beam leaves a very small footprint at the water line allowing the angler and guide to silently pursue Redfish in the shallowest of water.
 I navigate a variety of different waterways from bays to technical creeks and the Professional handles like a race car!
 The oversized spray rails coupled with the sharp entry at the bow cuts through heavy chop like butter.
 Although this skiff does require the use of trim tabs in most conditions she’s very dry and soft riding for such a technical skiff .

 Hells Bay Deck Layout